markwomack/FlasherXUpdater/README.md

 # FlasherXUpdater

 ## Introduction
-This is an Arduino library that will support the updating of Teensy firmware that is transferred via USB, UART, or TCP.
-It uses the FlasherX code to perform the actual firmware update, and provides code to detect when update data is available.
-It also provides data integrity checks with size and a CRC32 check to verify the data has been transferred successfully.
+This is an Arduino library that will support the updating of Teensy firmware from data that is transferred via USB, UART, or TCP.
+It uses the [FlasherX code](https://github.com/joepasquariello/FlasherX) to perform the actual firmware update, and provides code to detect when update data is available.
+It also provides data integrity checks with size and a CRC32 value to verify the data has been transferred successfully.
 It packages all of this code into an Arduino library so that it can be easily reused across Arduino sketches.

 ## Dependencies
 Because this is a library that I use on a regular basis on my own projects, the code is also dependent